evanscloud/tutorship/README.md

 #### 7. Dependencies management

-Tutorship utilizes [Docker][docker] for managing course dependencies, and knows how to configure and install a course, you don't need to install anything but Docker, and Tutorship CLI, and Tutorship will take the care of the rest.
+Tutorship utilizes [Docker][docker] for managing course dependencies and knows how to configure and install a course, you don't need to install anything but Docker, and Tutorship CLI and Tutorship will take the care of the rest.

 [docker]: https://docker.com